Home Remedies for Rough, Dry, Cracked, Calloused Feet & Heels

 Mix about a cup of your acidic ingredient per 2 gallons of warm water.
 This doesn't have to be a perfect measurement.
 Soak your feet for about 45 minutes.

 - Baby Oil or Creamy Lotion

 Removing calluses and soaking your feet can be done weekly or monthly.
 But, if you really want to improve the condition of your feet, you should moisturize daily.
 The best choices are a thick, creamy lotion or just simple baby oil.

-Every time you take a shower, take a few minutes and apply your chosen moisturizer to the top, bottom and sides of your feet.
+Every time you take a shower, take a few minutes, and apply your chosen moisturizer to the top, bottom, and sides of your feet.
 Once it has soaked in, put socks on to trap the moisture.
-This will make sure that the most outer layer of your skin is saturated and it helps form a barrier between your feet and the world.
+This will make sure that the outermost layer of your skin is saturated, and it helps form a barrier between your feet and the world.
 It acts to keep the moisture of your body in.
-Another option is to do this every night before you go to bed so it has all night to soak in.
+Another option is to do this every night before you go to bed, so it has all night to soak in.